dacase/nabc/README.md

 *  make install   # creates lib/lib{arpack,nabc,sff,lapack,blas}.a
 *  cd test && make test  # still needs comparisons to saved inputs

-Note that the above is for nabc/sff; there is also NAB source code, but that is not now working (Oct.
-2023).
-NAB is a deprecated code, but we may be able to get that to be functional as well.
+*  make nab  # optional: only if you want or need the NAB compiler
+*  cd test/nab && make test  # only makes sense if you installed NAB

 # Documentation

-* See the doc/nabc.pdf file -- but there are some out-of-date things there!
+* See the doc/nabc.pdf file -- mostly OK, but there are some out-of-date things there!
 * Look at the example driver files in the test folder; see if you can modify those to meet your needs.

 # Reporting problems